Skip to main content

 • Help with transportation.
 Having a reliable way to get to the store or a medical appointment can make all the difference in how you feel.

-It’s helpful to understand how social factors play a part in your well-being.
-Consider carefully the longer term effect of trying to get along without something important.
+Difficulties with these may gave a lasting impact on your health.
+Social factors play a real part in your well-being.
+Consider carefully the long-term effect of trying to get along without something important.
 Skimping too much can lead to illness or injury, which can cause more damage in the long run.

-There’s one more vital tip when it comes to finances and that is…be open about your situation.
-While Americans tend to be private about money worries, you'll soon find you're not alone.
+One more vital tip to consider with finances is to be open about your situation.
+Americans may tend to be private about money worries.
+But if you're willing to share, you'll soon find you're not alone.

-Reach out to people in your circle of friends, family or faith community for encouragement or guidance.
+Reach out to your circle of friends, family or faith community for encouragement or guidance.

-Your employer benefits might include financial counseling.
+Your employer benefits might include financial counseling or support.
 Or ask your credit union or bank about connecting with someone with expertise to help you set a budget, build your savings or pay off debt.

 Sharing your concerns can help you see things in a new way.
 It might also help you find solutions to the things that are causing you to lose sleep.